-A pine cone ornament is a fun nature craft to do with the kids at Christmas time.
-Decorate a pine cone with ribbon and sparkle to highlight the festive season.
+A pine cone ornament craft is fun to do with the kids at Christmas time.
+Make this festive decoration to hang on the Christmas tree or decorate a wreath.

 Pine cone ornament